 No Battery Warranty Coverage:

 There are car owners who do not have a warranty that covers the battery.
-In most cases, the battery being installed will come with its warranty.
+In most cases, the battery being installed will come with a warranty.

 Does Changing or Modifying the Suspension Void the Warranty?